Skip to main content

 Actions on a team level:

-• Praising efforts and accomplishments publicly fuels pride and incentivises ownership.
+• Praising efforts and accomplishments publicly fuels pride and incentivizes ownership.
 Do it publicly (at meetings, in weekly reporting emails ...) to ignite similar motivation in others.
-Reinforce the impact of this kind of behaviour by stating how it affects the organisation and its objective.
+Reinforce the impact of this kind of behavior by stating how it affects the organization and its objective.

 • Retain top talent!